 So I have a confession to make… I haven’t actually been to the Museum of Natural History, partially because of New-York Historical Society.

-And I’m so glad about that mistake!
+And I’m so glad I made that mistake!
 New-York Historical Society exceeded my expectations in many ways.
 There were so many interesting arts and paintings related to New York City, but the standouts for me were the replica of the oval room of the White House, the Picasso Tapestry, and the large collection of breathtakingly beautiful and very priceless Tiffany lamps, made by Tiffany Studios (yes, THAT Tiffany).

-🏛 Tip: Admission to the New-York Historical Society (worth $22) is included in the New York Pass
+🏛 Tip: Admission to the New-York Historical Society (worth $24) is included in the New York Pass

 5. Central Park